Revisiting Subgradient Method: Complexity and Convergence Beyond Lipschitz Continuity: Convergence Results with Diminishing Step Size Rules

-Moreover, \eqref{eq:subgrad lower bound} also reveals that it is contradicting to assume a convex function is Lipschitz continuous and satisfies the quadratic growth condition (or strong convexity) simultaneously as its subgradient grows at least linearly in $x$, which further illustrates the importance of \Cref{theo:rate_qg}.
+We remark that it is unrealistic to impose both Lipschitz continuity and quadratic growth / strong convexity assumptions on $f$, as the subgradient norm $\|g(x)\|$ grows at least linearly in $\dist(x, \calX^*)$ as shown in \eqref{eq:subgrad lower bound}.
+This observation demonstrates the significance of our result for non-Lipschitz convex minimization with the quadratic growth property.